 BLP advised Agence Française de Développement (AFD) in its line of credit for up to $149 million to the Republic of Costa Rica as part of the “Protect Plan,” which will help mitigate the effects caused by the impact of the coronavirus in Costa Rica and contribute to the country’s progressive transition to net-zero greenhouse gas (GHG) emissions for 2050.

-ESPH, a regional water distributor, suffered damages to its water supply arising from a faulty gas station.
-BLP obtained a landmark ruling by the criminal court, in which for the first time, environmental damages for groundwater pollution were recognized and granted.
+ESPH, a regional water distributor, suffered damages to its water supply from a faulty gas station.
+BLP obtained a landmark ruling by the criminal court, in which environmental damages for groundwater pollution were recognized and granted for the first time.

-BLP advised Amazon Web Services (AWS) on the launchof its first operation in Central America, based in Costa Rica.
-The firm’s services included configuration of the corporate structure, application to the Free Zone Regime, advice on labor matters, and the obtaining of all licenses needed for its operation in the Latin American market.
+BLP advised Amazon Web Services (AWS) on launching its first operation in Central America, based in Costa Rica.
+The firm’s services included configuration of the corporate structure, application to the Free Zone Regime, advice on labor matters, and obtaining all licenses needed for its operation in the Latin American market.